PanagiotisDrakatos/Universal-Encryption-Channel/README.md

 <p></p>

 <h2>Why Use this repo?</h2>
 <p>There are plenty reasons to use this library.
 The most important factor is the supply socket compatibility between the 2 different platforms through a secure channel with encryption.
-Very soon more platforms will be added like a client code written in python script and an android client application, however the last one is very widespread and there are many projects  these days so it will not be so innovative.</p>
+Very soon more platforms will be added like a client code written in python script and an android client application, however the last one is very widespread and there are many open source projects with Security-encryptions for android  these days so it will not be so innovative.</p>
 <p>Lets see and analyzing what are the useful things to use this repository and you might not think.</p>

 1. <p>You can use a server which follows the RFC1459 protocol and allows many common IRC clients to connect simultaneously and securely and interact with